SN-git-stack/pool-scoreboard/README.md

 2. Select your desired pool game on the initial splash page
 3. Follow on screen prompts, or enjoy the 14.1 functionality via your appropriate interface.

+## 🐳 Deployment with Docker

+This project can be deployed using Docker for more portability and easier access:

+1.  **Docker Image:** Build the Docker image using the provided `Dockerfile`:

+    ```bash
+    docker build -t pool-scoreboard .
+    ```
+2.  **Run using `docker-compose`**: Use `docker-compose.yml` to deploy quickly
+     ```bash
+     docker-compose up
+      ```

+  The Docker setup automatically serves the application on [http://localhost:8084](http://localhost:8084).
+Your files will be dynamically updated as edits are made with its bind-mounted volume using `docker-compose`.
+The `Dockerfile` itself creates an nginx environment

+ *Remember to install docker and ensure you can build using the command prompt (or terminal)*

 ## 🛠️ Contribution

 This application is developed in basic web technologies: plain HTML, CSS, and JavaScript.
 All are invited to fork the project and customize for their own use cases.
 Create a branch, submit a pull request if there are contributions you wish to share to this open source code.